dogukansonmez/CVBANK/README.md

 CVBANK
 ======

 Java web application to store candidates resumes.
-It used JEST api and Elasticsearch
+It uses JEST api and Elasticsearch